 I tried the oomph with a variety of coffees and grinds and much to my surprise it somehow seemed to make a decent coffee with each.
 Best of all it made enough for two, so we could both have a coffee without repeating the process, as we had to with the mini-presso.

 The Oomph is quite easy to clean, simply needing a rinse with water.
 It is much easier with running water but you can get most of the grinds out prior to this ensuring minimal mess.
+Every so often though you can strip down the Oomph and clean each part individually, this is a must if you accidentally get grinds inside the brewing chamber.

 There are some downsides however, the lid is leaky and doesn’t seal very well so it may not be wise to travel with it full of hot coffee.
 The finish on ours has also not aged well, the lock, for once you have brewed, no longer works as the plastic has split and the transparent inner is looking very tired indeed.
 You can buy spares which is fantastic and Oomph are always looking at the design but I was a little disappointed how quickly mine became tatty.